Nice to meet you.

 There’s something delightful about not having to commute any further than from your bed to your kitchen, knowing exactly which snacks are in the fridge, and getting to live in your pajamas day in and day out.

-Challenges for remote teams
+Challenges of remote work: For teams

-Communication and collaboration
+1. Communication and collaboration

 Crystal-clear communication is hard for any team to achieve, but remote teams often struggle with this more than in-office teams due to the virtual wall that constantly stands between managers and employees.

-Remote communication differs from in-office communication in that the face-to-face option is harder to come by, meaning that what’s being said can sometimes be misinterpreted and answers can sometimes take longer to receive.
+Remote communication differs from in-office communication in that the face-to-face option is harder to come by, meaning that what’s being said can sometimes be misinterpreted, and answers can sometimes take longer to receive.

 How can remote teams work on the same project if they’re not even in the same room?